 What disturbs me is not a mom’s choice to make a particular feeding session “just a meal”.
 It is the assumption that our choice makes no difference to a baby.
-There is a perception implicit in the comments in the Blacktating discussion, elsewhere on the web, and pervasive in our culture that babies are not as conscious and aware as you and me.
+There is a perception implicit in this particular discussion, elsewhere on the web, and pervasive in our culture that babies are not as conscious and aware as you and me.
 They are not fully present, not quite real people yet.
 I once had this view myself, so I understand it.
 But, in fact, recent studies like the ones reported in Jonah Lehrer’s Wired Science – The Frontal Cortex show that babies are even more aware than we are, because they lack the neurological ability older children and adults have to tune out stimuli.

 What is our baby thinking when we’re watching TV or on Facebook while he’s sucking away?
 Does he feel valued…or totally insignificant?
 How might our inattention affect his self-worth?
 Granted, it is easy to underestimate and ignore a person who has very limited communication abilities.
 Babies can’t ask for our attention.
 They accept what we give and come to expect it, but isn’t that all the more reason to give them the benefit of any doubt?